You Can Drink Tap Water on a Cruise – (Here’s Where and How)

 Melted Ice

-An alternative to drinking the lukewarm water from the tap is to use the ice which you can have bought to your room.
+An alternative to drinking the lukewarm water from the tap is to use the ice which you can have bought to your room in an ice bucket.

 The water in the ice bucket will of course melt over time so you can either pour yourself a glass of water from the ice that has already melted or put some ice into your glass and wait for it to melt, both work!